 The company pays fixed remuneration to all employees in the form of a salary.
 Salaries are set to reflect an employee’s professional experience and responsibilities, are pre-determined, non-discretionary and do not depend on performance.
 The Executive Committee will review all employees’ fixed pay at least annually and consider increases to reflect both inflation and or changes in their experience and responsibilities.

 The company can pay variable remuneration.
 If variable remuneration is paid the Board shall ensure it does not incentivise risk taking, weakening of oversight, or other conflicts of interest.
 It shall also ensure that the arrangements are risk-adjusted and sufficiently flexible to ensure capital adequacy is maintained.
-Variable remuneration will take the form of either a cash bonus or an award of share options, and only in exceptional circumstances will the ratio of fixed to variable compensation exceed one.
+Variable remuneration will take the form of either a cash bonus or an award of share options, and only in exceptional circumstances will the ratio of variable to fixed compensation exceed one.

 Cash bonuses will be awarded at the discretion of the Executive Committee.
 The determinant of the total value of bonuses paid will be the financial performance of the company.
 Individual cash bonuses will then be awarded based on an employee’s performance as determined by both financial and non-financial criteria.
 This includes, but is not limited to, adherence to the Company’s policies and values.